basho-labs/little_riak_book/en/03-developers.md

 with a "Solr like" interface.
 Sadly, due to the complexity of building distributed search engines, it was woefully incomplete.
-Basho decided that, rather than attempting to maintain parity with Solr, a popular and featureful search engine in it's own right, it made more sense to integrate the two.
+Basho decided that, rather than attempting to maintain parity with Solr, a popular and featureful search engine in its own right, it made more sense to integrate the two.
 </aside>

 <h3>Search (Yokozuna)</h3>